brews/d18oc_sst/README.md

 This is a companion to Malevich, Steven B, Lael Vetter, and Jessica E. Tierney, (2019).
 "Global core top calibration of d18O in planktic foraminifera to sea-surface temperature".
 Submitted to "Paleoceanography and Paleoclimatology".

 This repository contains code walking through the four Bayesian regression coretop calibration models.
 This is in the notebook in [./notebooks/bayesian_calibration_examples.ipynb](https://github.com/brews/d18oc_sst/blob/master/notebooks/bayesian_calibration_examples.ipynb).
-You should be able to view this notebook online.
+You should be able to view this notebook online in github or [nbviewer](https://nbviewer.jupyter.org/github/brews/d18oc_sst/blob/master/notebooks/bayesian_calibration_examples.ipynb).

 ## Data